ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 ## Proposed Change Specification

 A new extension `-XLambdaLayout` is introduced.
 Under this extension, lambda expressions can have guards.
-Like the current behavior with `-XMultiWayIf`, these guards introduce an implicit layout.
-Lambdas expressions are also allowed to have zero parameters.
+Unlike the current behavior with `-XMultiWayIf`, these guards do not introduce an implicit layout, since there is an alternative way of introducing one (see next paragraph).
+Lambda expressions are also allowed to have zero parameters.

-Furthermore, if after the `\`, a newline occurs before the first pattern and guard the `\` serves as a layout herald.
+Furthermore, if after the `\`, a newline occurs before both the first pattern and guard, the `\` serves as a layout herald.
 (This means other whitespace or comments could appear between the `\` and the newline character.
 For simplicity, this is not reflected in the BNF.)
 Multiple clauses of the form `clause` (see BFN of changed syntax) may then be used in the following lines.